 The content listed below is non-accessible for the following reasons

 Non compliance with the accessibility regulations

-The maps used on our venue pages are inaccessible because they:
+The maps used on our venue pages are only partially compliant because they:

-- contains links identified by colour.
+- contains a link identified by colour.
 This doesn’t meet WCAG 2.1 success criterion 1.4.1 (use of colour).

 Content that’s not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents don’t meet accessibility standards.
 For example, some are not structured so they’re accessible to a screen reader.